 Also onboard was First Officer Usman Chatha, who was deadheading/jump seating on the flight.
 Although he was not part of the operating crew, he chose to travel in full uniform.

-“I am so proud to be associated with an airline that is playing a crucial role in transporting medical supplies, including much needed ventilators.
+“I am so proud to be associated with an airline that is playing a crucial role in transporting medical supplies, including much-needed ventilators.
 We are witnessing unprecedented times and I was honored to be part of that flight.”

 Usman continued, “Atlas Air is an ideal corporate citizen.
-It does not leave any stone unturned when it comes to delivering service from military to civilians who need support.”
+It does not leave any stone unturned when it comes to delivering service from the military to civilians who need support.”